Is It Possible To Find Cockroaches Inside The Human Body?

 There are around 4,600 species of cockroaches.
 Fortunately for all of us, not all of them are common household pests so you can now breathe a sigh of relief.
 Most of these cockroach species are not pests and are actually beneficial insects.
 They are found living in forests and are helpful to the ecosystem.
 Cockroaches only become pests once they get near human dwellings.

 Here in the United States, there are four common types of cockroaches: the American cockroach, the German cockroach, the Oriental cockroach, and the brown-banded cockroach.

-German cockroaches reproduce fast, with one egg case producing 50 offsprings.
-This is why getting rid of them at once is very crucial.
+German cockroaches reproduce fast, with one egg case producing 50 offspring.
+This is why getting rid of German cockroaches at once is very crucial.